grafana/writers-toolkit/docs/sources/writing-guide/useful-link-text/index.md

 ## Summary

-When writing SEO link text, pay attention to words, quantity of links, the length of link text, and localization concerns.
+When writing link text, pay attention to words, quantity of links, the length of link text, and localization concerns.

 ### Words